§ 15A-266.3A. DNA sample required for DNA analysis upon arrest for certain offenses.

 (3) Sign the verification form or, if the defendant was acquitted or the charges were dismissed by the court, obtain the signature of a judge.

-(4) Transmit the verification form to the SBI.
+(4) Transmit the verification form to the Crime Laboratory.

-(k) Within 30 days of receipt of the verification form, the SBI shall:
+(k) Within 90 days of receipt of the verification form, the Crime Laboratory shall do all of the following:

 (1) Determine whether the requirement of subdivision (2) of subsection (h) of this section has been met.